William Floyd Parkway

 Route Description

-The parkway begins at a traffic circle with CR 75 in Smith Point County Park on Fire Island and immediately crosses the Great South Bay via the Smith Point Bridge.
-From there it heads north through Shirley, Yaphank and Ridge, providing major interchanges with NY 27 (Sunrise Highway), I-495 (Long Island Expressway) and NY 25 (Middle Country Road).
-The northern terminus is at NY 25A near the shores of the Long Island Sound in the Wading River/East Shoreham area.
+At its south end, William Floyd Parkway reaches the Smith Point County Park traffic circle near the beach facilities and the west end of the Smith Point Bridge.
+From there it crosses the Great South Bay and heads north through Shirley, Yaphank, and Ridge, providing major connections with NY 27 (Sunrise Highway), I-495 (Long Island Expressway), NY 25 (Middle Country Road), and CR 111.
+The route ends at NY 25A in the Shoreham-Wading River area near the shores of the Long Island Sound.
+Depending on the segment, drivers encounter a mix of divided highway stretches, wooded medians, and conventional intersections.

 History

-• The Smith Point Bridge, a signature crossing of the Great South Bay, opened in 1959 and enabled direct access from Fire Island beaches to the mainland region.
+• The Smith Point Bridge, a signature crossing of the Great South Bay, opened in 1959 and expanded direct road access between mainland Brookhaven and the Smith Point beach area.

-• Over time, the roadway evolved from a mostly rural connector to a vital suburban commuter route, with at-grade intersections in many sections rather than full freeway standards.
+• Over time, the roadway evolved from a largely rural connector into a vital commuter and recreational route, with a mix of grade-separated interchanges and at-grade intersections rather than full expressway design throughout.

 Major Intersections & Features